garbados/couchdb/share/doc/src/api-basics.rst

    are supported.
 If the ``Accept`` header is not supplied, then the ``*/*`` MIME type is assumed (i.e. client accepts all formats).

-   The use of ``Accept`` in queries for CouchDB is not required, but is highly recommended as it helps to ensure that the data returned can be processed by the client.
+   The use of ``Accept`` in queries for Cloudant is not required, but is highly recommended as it helps to ensure that the data returned can be processed by the client.

-   If you specify a data type using the ``Accept`` header, CouchDB will honor the specified type in the ``Content-type`` header field returned.
+   If you specify a data type using the ``Accept`` header, Cloudant will honor the specified type in the ``Content-type`` header field returned.
 For example, if you explicitly request ``application/json`` in the ``Accept`` of a request, the returned HTTP headers will use